ioanaemm/frontend-nanodegree-mobile-portfolio/README.md

 ### Optimizations for pizza.html:

-  - I have inlined the css from “style.css”;
+  - Inlined the css from “style.css”
   - Using Gulp  I’ve added tasks for compressing and resizing images, minifying HTML, CSS and JS.

 --------------